 - Work-related stress

 Photos & videos

-Our session would be for 50 minutes, and I offer long and short-term counselling at a charge of £40.00 per session, with a few concessions for students and low income families.
+Our session would be for 50 minutes for individuals and 60 minutes for couples, and I offer long and short-term counselling at a charge of £50.00 per session for individuals, and £60 for couples, with a few concessions for students and low income families.

 Initially we would have a 15 minute free consultation on the phone, in order to discover whether we feel therapy together is the best option for you.